marija-vukic/power-outage-analysis/README.md

 We observe that the climate regions with the greatest customer growth across the US are the West and the Northeast, with many climate regions exhibiting a spike in customers around 2012.

-2. Next, we created a pivot table to summarize the average outage duration for power outages across different cause categories and NERC regions in the United States.
+2.Next, we created a pivot table to summarize the average outage duration for power outages across different cause categories and NERC regions in the United States.
 Each row represents a NERC region, each column represents a cause category, and the values show the average outage duration in minutes.
 This provides insights into outage duration variability across regions and the impact of different causes on outage duration.

 ![Pivot Table](images/pivot_table.png)